List of power stations in Nigeria

-There are currently two main types of power plants operating in Nigeria: (1) hydro-electric and (2) thermal or fossil fuel power plants.
-With a total installed capacity of (81 percent of the total) in early 2014, thermal power plants (gas-fired plants) dominate the Nigerian power supply mix.
-Electricity production from hydroelectric sources (% of total) in Nigeria was reported at 17.59% in 2014, according to the World Bank collection of development indicators, compiled from officially recognized sources.
-There have been two main types of fossil fuel/thermal power plants in the country: (i) coal-fired and (ii) natural gas-fired.
+Nigeria produces its grid-connected electricity primarily by hydroelectric and fossil-fueled thermal power stations.
+With a total installed capacity of 8,457 MW (81 percent of the total) in early 2014, thermal power plants (gas-fired plants) dominate the Nigerian power supply mix.
+Electricity production from hydroelectric sources as reported at 17.59% in 2014, according to the World Bank.

 Ownership

 The power plants are classified, based on ownership, as either: